What are the Causes of High Blood Pressure?

 In recent years, increasing workloads, stress, and technologies all make quality sleep a difficult thing to achieve.
 But in terms of blood pressure regulation, you really need good quality sleep.

-TIP: If you’re overweight, focus on weight loss with an aim to achieve a healthy BMI and a waist circumference under 37 inches for men and 31 inches for women.
+If you’re overweight, focus on weight loss with an aim to achieve a healthy BMI and a waist circumference under 40 inches for men and 35 inches for women.

-Due to it’s effects on various physiological systems of the body, consumption of alcohol leads to acute blood pressure increases.
+Due to its effects on various physiological systems of the body, the consumption of alcohol leads to acute blood pressure increases.
 And if you continue to consume more than the recommended amount of alcohol each day, your risk for hypertension increases.

 TIP: The World Health Organization recommends no more than 5% of calories comes from added sugar.
 In a 2,000 calorie diet that equals no more than 100 grams per day, which is equivalent to just 5 teaspoons.